 There are students and staff members in our school who have life-threatening allergies to nuts and other allergens.
 If they smell or come into contact with these allergens, they may have an anaphylactic reaction.
+To help create an allergen-safe environment, please refrain from bringing nut or nut products to school.
 For more information on helping to create an allergen-safe environment, please see information on allergies on the Board website.